Ambient techno: Origins

 Ambient techno departed from the communal, dance-oriented sound heard at raves and instead gained popularity in the early 1990s as a form of "electronic listening music."
 Artists such as Carl Craig, the Black Dog, and The Orb produced early works in the style.
-Carl Craig's early releases as part of the Detroit techno scene (collected on the 1996 compilation Elements 1989-1990) showcased an ambient style of "narcoleptic, interior techno," and would inspire UK artists aiming to make atmospheric listening music.
-Aphex Twin's 1991 recording "Analogue Bubblebath" would also signal a shift toward meditative, ambient-leaning techno, while his 1992 debut LP Selected Ambient Works 85-92 (1992) became "the flagship of the emergent genre of ambient techno" according to SPIN.
+Carl Craig's early releases as part of the Detroit techno scene (later collected on the compilation Elements 1989-1990) showcased an ambient style of "narcoleptic, interior techno," and would inspire UK artists aiming to make atmospheric listening music.
+Aphex Twin's 1991 recording "Analogue Bubblebath" would also signal a shift toward meditative, ambient-leaning techno, while his 1992 debut LP Selected Ambient Works 85-92 became "the flagship of the emergent genre" according to SPIN.
 Producer Pete Namlook released a prodigious amount of music in the genre, starting the label Fax in 1992 and becoming a "spiritual leader" of the movement.

 Other prominent artists in the style included Irresistible Force, Global Communication, Higher Intelligence Agency, and Future Sound of London.
 According to AllMusic, early classics of the era included Aphex Twin's debut LP, Ultramarine's Every Man and Woman Is a Star (1991), Biosphere's Microgravity (1991), and the Orb's U.F.Orb (1992).
 Author Sean Albiez added Higher Intelligence Agency's Colourform (1992) and the Black Dog's Temple of Transparent Balls (1993) as early examples.
 The release of Warp's Artificial Intelligence compilation in 1992 helped to establish the genre and featured ambient techno pioneers such Aphex Twin, B12, Autechre, the Black Dog, Richie Hawtin, and the Orb's Alex Paterson.
 B12's 1993 Warp album Electro-Soma was also called a classic of ambient techno by Resident Advisor.
 The Quietus characterized Luke Slater's early-90s work under his 7th Plain moniker as important to the style's development.
 Following the release of Warp's Artificial Intelligence series, the genre developed further into the "intelligent techno" scene.

 Developments

 During the 1990s, compilation series such as Chill Out or Die popularized ambient techno and house.
 In reaction against the more "cozy" features of the early ambient techno scene, some artists would move toward a darker sound heard on releases such as Aphex Twin's Selected Ambient Works Volume II (1994) and projects by other "ambient noir-ists" such as Seefeel and the duo of David Toop & Max Eastley.
 Virgin's 1994 compilation Isolationism served as a summary of this darker tendency.

 In the early-to mid-1990s, a small network of ambient techno artists developed around the Berlin-based labels Basic Channel and Chain Reaction.
-1995, producer Wolfgang Voigt began releasing influential ambient techno projects as Gas, bringing together lush and expansive atmospheres with 4/4 minimal techno beats.
+In 1995, producer Wolfgang Voigt began releasing influential ambient techno projects as Gas, bringing together lush and expansive atmospheres with 4/4 minimal techno beats.
 Voigt co-runs the German label Kompakt, which has released installments of the influential ambient techno compilation series Pop Ambient annually since 2001.